 2. Select a user’s name from the list.

-- Allowed: Access to only this filter.
+- Allowed: Access to only this Filter.

-- Excluded: Access to all, but one.
+- Excluded: Access to all Filters except this Filter.

 5. Save Changes

-The pending queue will automatically update to show events with a user’s Allowed Filters or update to show no events if none of the pending events match at least one of their Allowed Classification items.
+- The Pending Queue will automatically update to show events with an Event Admin’s Allowed Classifications or update to show no events if none of the pending events match at least one of their Allowed Classification items.

 - Similarly, if an Event Admin with restricted permissions receives the Pending Digest email, then the email will include all pending events, but when the Event Admin navigates to the Pending Queue in the Admin Dashboard, they will only be able to see and moderate those events matching their Allowed/Excluded Permissions.